-Please note if FSC/PEFC certified wood is required please specify at time of placing an order.
+Please note if FSC/PEFC certified american white oak is required please specify at time of placing an order.

 American White Oak is widespread, abundant and secure globally.
 It can vary in colour, characteristics and properties according to growing regions, so we recommend you work closely with Illingworth Ingham (M/cr) Ltd to make sure the American White Oak you order is suited to our needs.